innoventsolutions/birt-spring-boot/README.md

 We have also provide a few sample projects that show how to use the birt-spring-boot-starter.
  - birt-engine-sample-app shows a simple include in the pom.xml which allows users to start using birt
- - birt-engine-sample-app-full shows using the birt-engine along with email and scheduling

 BIRT needs to be able to access resources to run reports.
 Things like report designs, property files, libraries, and css can be used by BIRT.
 BIRT will also produce output documents (e.g. .rptdocuments, .pdf, .doc, .xslx).
 To keep things simple the birt-starter uses simple file system access with a pre-defined folder structure.
 The location and structure of this file system can be seen in the birt-engine-workspace project.
 The directory locations can be adjusted through application.properties files as needed.